01 of 10

 As the ship drew closer to Germany and Christmas, the spirit of oompahpah descended on our December cruise.
 It began with a themed meal.
 Tables were laden with plates of sausage and cheese, and the main course arrayed wiener schnitzel, roast chicken, meat and pork on a single plate.

 And just when it couldn't get any more gemütlich, musicians in lederhosen arrived and the first notes of an accordion were heard.
-(Tip: If you're not a fan, head upstairs to seek refuge and a quiet meal on the Aquavit Terrace.)
-Afterwards, in the lounge, there's Christmas trivia, sing-alongs and tunes from The Sound of Music.
+Afterward, in the lounge, there's Christmas trivia, sing-alongs, and tunes from The Sound of Music.
 In other words, the squarest form of entertainment imaginable.Continue to 10 of 10 below.

 10 of 10